Frequently Asked Questions

 What sort of emergencies are you called to?

-One of the most common misconceptions about the New Zealand Fire Service is that all we do is fight fires.
+One of the most common misconceptions about Fire and Emergency New Zealand is that all we do is fight fires.
 These days, fire accounts for less than half of all callouts nationwide.
 Plimmerton VFB is no exception.
 Our district includes a notorious stretch of State Highway One.
 We attend many serious accidents here, sadly often involving serious injury and death.
 We also turn out to medical calls with Wellington Free Ambulance to provide first-on-the-scene life support (several of our members are trained as 'medical first responders'), and to many other types of emergencies including flooding, sinking boats & general rescue.

 We do still get fires, of course, though fully engulfed housefires are rather uncommon (we credit this to improved safety features in electrical appliances, better house design, the widespread use of smoke detectors... and good luck).
 We are kept in practice dealing with smaller fires in buildings, scrub fires, vehicle fires, gas leaks, illegal and dangerous fires on our beaches, and assisting other brigades with major incidents in their districts.

 Quite simply, our firefighters are not paid anything.
 We train on weekends and evenings, and turn out from home or work by car to the station when an emergency is reported to our Wellington communications centre (usually by the '111' system).
 We all carry pagers to alert us, which are supplemented by the station siren (pagers have proved a little unreliable in Plimmerton's hilly terrain).